habedi/omni-lpr/README.md

 Using Omni-LPR can have the following benefits:

 - **Decoupling:** your main application can be in any programming language, and it won't need Python or ML dependencies.
-- **Multiple Interfaces:** you can use the APLR service via a standard REST API, or the MCP for AI agent integration.
+- **Multiple Interfaces:** you can use the ALPR service via a standard REST API, or the MCP for AI agent integration.
 - **Ready-to-Deploy:** easy to deploy and start with pre-built Docker images.
 - **Hardware Acceleration:** support for generic CPUs (ONNX), Intel CPUs (OpenVINO), and NVIDIA GPUs (CUDA).
 - **Asynchronous I/O:** built on Starlette for high-performance, non-blocking I/O.